viral-devx/svraa-frontend-viral/README.md

 ### Prerequisites

-To use the [Next.js Starter Template](https://medusajs.com/nextjs-commerce/), you should have a Medusa server running locally on port 9000.
+To use the [Next.js Starter Template](https://medusajs.com/nextjs-commerce/), you should have a Svraa server running locally on port 9000.
 For a quick setup, run:

 ```shell